SatadalSengupta/sigcomm22-paper67-artifacts/README.md

 ## Instructions to Execute the Simulator

 The simulation code is present in `simulations`.
-This code can be used to obtain plots equivalent to Figures 9&mdash;14, by feeding `pcaps/smallFlows.pcap` as the input.
+This code can be used to obtain plots equivalent to `Figures 9&mdash;14`, by feeding `pcaps/smallFlows.pcap` as the input.
 The following steps take the evaluator through this process to generating the relevant plots from the network trace file.

 ### Step 1: Preprocessing network trace data